20 Years of 1st Overall Draft Picks – Power Rankings

 • 2x Maurice “Rocket” Richard Trophy

 Sidney Crosby is among the NHL greats.
 There is a legitimate argument for Crosby being a top-three all-time NHLer.
 The talent, the pedigree, the resiliency to overcome his mid-career injury troubles, and so much more.
-Crosby has been captain of the Pittsburgh Penguins for 16 years and isn’t slowing down – he is having a great season in 2022-23, on pace for 47 goals and 110 points, among some of his career bests, at 35 years old.
+Crosby has been captain of the Pittsburgh Penguins for 16 years and isn’t slowing down – he had a great season in 2022-23 with 33 goals and 93 points – at 35 years old.

 Sidney Crosby Pittsburgh Penguins